rodrigodiez/zorro/README.md

 - [License](#License)

 ## Use cases
-- Services that want to protect their private IDs
+- Services that want to mask their private IDs while keeping the ability to resolve them later

 ## Installation
 ```